 Breast Reduction in Paramus, NJ

-Breast augmentation is one of the most popular cosmetic surgeries in the world.
-And its numbers increase every year.
-So, why would any woman opt to have her breasts decreased in size?
+Breast augmentation is one of the most popular cosmetic surgeries in the world, and its numbers increase every year.
+So, why would any woman opt to have a breast reduction?

 Back pain.
 Nerve damage.
 Low self-esteem.
 Headaches and migraines.